 In most cases of croup, your child won't need to see a doctor.
 However, if your child's symptoms are severe or aren't responding to home treatment, you should make an appointment.

-Your child's doctor will likely ask a number of questions to help make a diagnosis and determine the best course of treatment.
-Being ready to answer these questions may reserve time to go over any points you want to spend more time on.
-Questions may include:
+Your child's doctor will likely ask a number of questions to help determine the best course of treatment:

 Tests and diagnosis

 Croup is typically diagnosed by the doctor observing your child's breathing, listening to your child's chest with a stethoscope and examining your child's throat.
 Sometimes X-rays or other tests are used to rule out other possible illnesses.

 Self-care measures at home are effective for the vast majority of cases of croup.
 Aggressive treatment is rarely needed.